-One of the most magical experiences you can have while visiting Hawai'i is swimming with dolphins in the wild (as opposed to swimming with dolphins in captivity).
+One of the most magical experiences you can have while visiting Hawaii is to swim with dolphins in Oahu in the wild (as opposed to swimming with dolphins in captivity).
 I really cannot recommend it enough.

 Get in the ocean and try to find them yourself

 Go with a company that specializes in swimming with dolphins and knows how to find them without fail

-There are two tours per day - one at 7:30 am and one at 11 am.
+There are two Oahu dolphin swim tours per day - one at 7:30 am and one at 11 am.
 I would recommend the earlier one as I have heard it is easier to find the dolphins then since they are just coming back from feeding at that time.
 Plus that way you are done back lunchtime so you still have time for another adventure!